DemandCube/NeverwinterDP/docs/scribengin-cluster-setup-quickstart.md

 1. You need to check out NeverwinterDP code and build
     * Check out NeverwinterDP code from https://github.com/Nventdata/NeverwinterDP
-    * Build with the gradle command
+    * Build Scribengin with gradle
-    * Build the scribengin release
-2. Setup the scribengin cluster using docker, digitalocean vm or aws vm
+2. Setup the scribengin cluster using Docker, Digital Ocean, or any VM provider
-    * Install  java and other requirement on the vm
+    * Install java and other requirement on the VMs
-    * Update the /etc/hosts so the vm know about each other
+    * Update /etc/hosts so the VMs know about each other
-    * Run zookeeper on one vm
-    * Run hadoop master and hadoop workers cluster
+    * Run Zookeeper, Hadoop, and YARN
-    * Optionally run kafka, elasticsearch...
+    * Optionally run Kafka, Elasticsearch...

 ##Check Out And Build NeverwinterDP Code##

-Checkout The NeverwinterDP code repository
+Checkout NeverwinterDP

 ```
 git clone https://github.com/Nventdata/NeverwinterDP